mattias-p/agent/README.md

 ## Known problems

-The current solution for what workers to kill over timeouts does not work well.

 Any job id must not be allocated more than once you you'll end up with a race condition with the current design.
 Instead units of work should be numbered separately from jobs.